Christianity in Serbia: Eastern Orthodoxy

 Most of the citizens of Serbia are adherents of the Serbian Orthodox Church, while the Romanian Orthodox Church is also present in parts of Vojvodina inhabited by ethnic Romanian minority.
-Besides Serbs, other adherents of Eastern Orthodoxy include: Romanians, Macedonians, Ukrainians, Bulgarians, Russians and Greeks..
+Besides Serbs, other adherents of Eastern Orthodoxy include: Romanians, Macedonians, Ukrainians, Bulgarians, Russians and Greeks.

 The identity of ethnic Serbs was historically largely based on Eastern Orthodoxy and on the Serbian Orthodox Church, to the extent that some Serb nationalists claimed that those who are not its faithful are not Serbs.
 However, the conversion of the south Slavs from paganism to Christianity took place before the Great Schism, the split between the Greek East and the Latin West.
 After the Schism, those who lived under the Eastern Orthodox sphere of influence became Orthodox and those who lived under the Catholic sphere of influence became Catholic.
 Some ethnologists consider that the distinct Serb and Croat identities relate to religion rather than ethnicity.
 With the arrival of the Ottoman Empire, some Serbs and Croats converted to Islam.
 This was particularly, but not wholly, so in Bosnia.
 The best known Muslim Serb is probably either Mehmed Paša Sokolović or Meša Selimović.

 Serbian Orthodox Church

 The church is one of the autocephalous Orthodox Christian churches, ranking sixth in order of seniority after Constantinople, Alexandria, Antioch, Jerusalem, and Russia.
 It is the second oldest Slavic Eastern Orthodox Church in the world (after the Bulgarian Orthodox Church).

 The Eastern Orthodox Church is the dominant church in Serbia, Montenegro and Republika Srpska entity of Bosnia and Herzegovina, with more than 84% of the population being adherents in all three.
 It is organized into metropolises and eparchies located primarily in Serbia, Bosnia and Herzegovina, Montenegro and Croatia, but also in surrounding countries, and all over the world.
 Since many Serbs have emigrated to foreign countries, there are now Serbian Orthodox communities worldwide.

 The Serbian Orthodox Church is an autocephalous, or ecclesiastically independent, member of the Eastern Orthodox communion.
-The Serbian Patriarch serves as first among equals in his church; the current patriarch is Irinej.
+The Serbian Patriarch serves as first among equals in his church; the current patriarch is Porfirije.
 The Church achieved autocephalous status in 1219 under the leadership of St. Sava, becoming independent Archbishopric of Žiča.
 Its status was elevated to that of a patriarchate in the 14th century, and was known afterwards as the Patriarchate of Peć.
-This patriarchate was abolished by the Ottoman Turks in the 1766 century.
+This patriarchate was abolished by the Ottoman Turks in 1766.
 The modern Serbian Orthodox Church was established in 1920 after the unification of the Patriarchate of Karlovci and the Metropolitanate of Belgrade.

 The Serbian Orthodox Church owns many significant Christian relics, such as the right hand of John the Baptist, Saint George's hand and skull parts, Holy Cross segments, St. Paraskevi's finger and body of St. Basil of Ostrog, among others.